TexasDIS/metadata/tdis_metadata_field_documentation.md

 **Controlled Terms URL**: None

 ### Reuse
+**Field Name**: Chain of Custody
+**Description**: A statement of any changes in ownership and custody of the digital object since its creation that are significant for its authenticity, integrity, and interpretation.
+The statement may include a description of any changes successive custodians made to the digital object.
+**Use**: Recommended
+**Use Condition**: None
+**Accepts Multiple Values**: Yes
+**Format**: Text
+**Controlled Terms URL**: None

 **Field Name**: Collection Method
 **Description**: The procedure, technique, or mode of inquiry used to attain data.
+Also referred to as "Data Capture Method".
 **Use**: Recommended
 **Use Condition**: None
 **Accepts Multiple Values**: Yes